Billboard Hot 100: Compilation

-The tracking week for sales, streaming and airplay begins on Friday and ends on Thursday (airplay used to have a tracking week from Monday to Sunday, but effective with the chart dated July 17, 2021, the week was adjusted to align with the other two metrics).
+The tracking week for sales, streaming, and airplay begins on Friday.
+It ends on Thursday (airplay used to have a tracking week from Monday to Sunday, but effective with the chart dated July 17, 2021, the week was adjusted to align with the other two metrics).
 A new chart is compiled and officially released to the public by Billboard on Tuesday.
 Each chart is post-dated with the "week-ending" issue date four days after the charts are refreshed online (i.e., the following Saturday).
 For example: